A Checklist For A Thriving Clothing Company

 1. Clear marketing positioning

-Without a spot on positioning, a clear target customer, a brand will never have space to grow.
+Without a spot-on positioning, and a clear target customer, a brand will never have space to grow.

 2. Have a strong purpose (WHY)

 Old school is old school, and won’t work in the fast pace of today.
-The leadership needs to stay educated, curious and be willing to test and iterate to find new ways of doing business.
+The leadership needs to stay educated, and curious, and be willing to test and iterate to find new ways of doing business.
 And it goes without saying, leadership needs to bring on board the younger generation, a diverse group of people, to be relevant NOW.
-White middle aged men that pat each other on the backs doesn’t count.
+White middle-aged men that pat each other on the backs don’t count.

 4. Unique point of view